BRICS ACADEMIC FORUM

 Questions for discussion:

 • Recognizing all acts of terrorism as criminal and unjustifiable, what extra measures could be taken by BRICS to prevent and counter all forms of support for terrorism?
-What information and cyber security mechanisms should be elaborated among the BRICS states to decrease negative effects of ICT misuse?

 • How could BRICS states cooperatively strengthen global and national information security?